HKU-BAL/Clair3/README.md

 ## We are working on ...

 * A paper on detailed methods and benchmarks.
 * A model trained with Guppy2 data.
 The available ONT models are tested and work well with Guppy3 and Guppy4 data, but perform even worse than Clair on Guppy2 data.
-* A model trained with Guppy5 data.

 ---